FerreiraPablo/MetalTacos/README.md

 You can use any text editor that you like, we recomend :
 [Visual Studio Code](https://code.visualstudio.com/)

+*Suggestion: You can use the extension LiveServer for testing purposes.*

 #### The insight
 The game is divided in different JavaScript Classes, in a kind of modular Way, any new class needs to be added to the index.html